-We’ve worked hard to create a safe, accepting and vibrant community to ensure Swinburne remains a place that everyone can feel confident and respected — we aim to keep it that way.
-The safety of our students, visitors and staff is of the highest importance to us.
+We’ve worked hard to create a safe, accepting and vibrant community to ensure Swinburne remains a place where everyone feels respected — we aim to keep it that way.
+By promoting a safe environment, we can ensure our students, staff and visitors feel supported during their time with us.

 Swinburne here to support you through COVID-19